yohondo/VisualChemicalSafety/Cleaning Supplies/Lysol Bleach Toilet Bowl Cleaner.md

 * Product Type: Bleach based alkaline/basic toilet bowl cleaner
 * Template: Corrosive basice inorganic liquid, chlorine containing, concentrated

+* What's Different: May form toxic fumes if mixed with ammonia or ammonia-based cleaners
+*                   Rinse longer if you get it on skin compared to acid or less corrosive chemicals
+*                   Seek medical attention if you get it in your eyes

 ## Eye exposure

 * Hazard: High